Corporate Training 101: The Basics

 2. Virtual instructor-led classroom training (VILT)

 VILT puts a 21st-century spin on traditional learning by moving the classroom online.
-VILT software allows instructors to deliver lectures, show videos, conduct break-out sessions, lead discussions, and observe learner performance.
-Virtual sessions can be recorded and accessed for review at a later date.
+VILT software allows teachers and trainers to deliver training sessions, show videos, conduct break-out sessions, lead discussions, and monitor learner job performance.
+Virtual sessions can be recorded and accessed for review later on.

 Pros

-- Makes learning accessible to participants regardless of location
+- Makes learning accessible to participants regardless of their location

 - Supports a variety of activity types